Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Simulation Experiments

 \subsection{\jhedit{Temporal Transfer Learning (TTL) results}}

 \jhedit{\Cref{table:simulation-results} and \Cref{fig:three-ttl} illustrate the outcomes of TTL algorithms compared to baselines in different traffic environments.
 Here, the selected performance metric is the average speed of all vehicles evaluated in all tasks.
 In scenarios such as the highway ramp, while outflow is the primary reward metric, we also present the average speed as a metric for comparison.
-This choice is justified by the high correlation between speed and outflow, providing a consistent measure across different scenarios for a more straightforward comparative analysis.}

-\jhedit{The bolded values represent the highest performance metrics achieved by TTL algorithms, discounting the Oracle Transfer due to its prohibitive computational demand.} The TTL algorithms exhibit exemplary performance in both acceleration and speed guidance categories, markedly outperforming the baselines across diverse traffic conditions.
-Remarkably, with just a few number of source tasks, TTL algorithms approach the near-term performance of the oracle transfer.
+This choice is justified by the high correlation between speed and outflow, providing a consistent measure across different scenarios for a more straightforward comparative analysis.} \jhedit{The bolded values represent the highest performance metrics achieved by TTL algorithms, discounting the Oracle Transfer due to its prohibitive computational demand.} The TTL algorithms exhibit exemplary performance in both acceleration and speed guidance categories, markedly outperforming the baselines across diverse traffic conditions.
+Remarkably, \jhedit{with few source tasks}, TTL algorithms approach the near-term performance of the oracle transfer.
 Some scenarios require a small number of source tasks to achieve the near-term performance of Oracle transfer, while others demand more extensive iterations.
-Specifically, in the signalized intersection scenario, all Transfer Learning methods yield the top performance when paired with speed guidance.
-This underscores the potency of TTL in optimizing traffic management tasks, especially when harmonized with speed guidance. \Cref{fig:three-transfered} shows the system-level performance of each task after the temporal transfer learning methods are applied compared to the exhaustive RL.
+Specifically, in the signalized intersection scenario, all Transfer Learning methods yield the top performance when paired with speed guidance. \jhedit{This highlights the effectiveness of TTL in optimizing traffic management tasks, particularly when combined with speed guidance.} \Cref{fig:three-transfered} shows the system-level performance of each task after the temporal transfer learning methods are applied, compared to the exhaustive RL.

-The results presented in \Cref{fig:three-ttl} offer an insightful comparison of several training methodologies in the context of coarse-grained advisory autonomy tasks in different traffic scenarios. \jhedit{The performance metrics present in \Cref{fig:three-ttl} indicate the average of evaluated performance across the full range of the coarse-grained advisory systems, and each task is evaluated with the average speed of all vehicles, with higher values denoting better performance.
-It offers a gauge for the generalizability of source tasks selected from different methods over the different target tasks.}
+The results presented in \Cref{fig:three-ttl} offer an insightful comparison of several training methodologies in the context of coarse-grained advisory autonomy tasks in different traffic scenarios. \jhedit{The performance metrics present in \Cref{fig:three-ttl} indicate the average of evaluated performance across the full range of the coarse-grained advisory, and each task is evaluated with the average speed of all vehicles, with higher values denoting better performance. \jhedit{It provides a gauge for the generalizability of source tasks selected from different methods across various target tasks.}}